gautam324/pythonprojects/README.md

-This Repository contain basic mini projects like calculator,dictionary to improve python skills.
+This Repository contain basic mini projects like calculator,dictionary and many more things to improve python skills.